 Self-Awareness

-Before you can really address any concerns you need to be aware of the situation, so social awareness comes first.
+Before you can really address any concerns you need to be aware of the situation, so self awareness comes first.
 Do you remember when your child was little and they got upset over everything?
 My daughter used to say we hurt her feelings all the time.
 She wants to wear shorts but it’s cold and I tell her she has to wear long pants?
 I hurt her feelings.
 She wants to have a cookie when she hasn’t finished her dinner so I tell her she needs to eat more before she can have a cookie?
 I hurt her feelings.
 Her articulation challenges and my hearing issues cause me to ask her to repeat herself a few times (and throw in a screaming toddler and the distraction of cooking with the fan on)?
 I hurt her feelings.

 But did I really hurt her feelings?
 Oftentimes I didn’t, but she didn’t have the language to share how she actually felt.
 Most of the time she actually felt frustrated or upset.
 Sometimes she was mad or sad.
 There are so many words out there to describe feelings, but they need to be taught in order for our kids to recognize and use them.

-The other part of social awareness is recognizing how these feelings affect our behavior.
+The other part of self awareness is recognizing how these feelings affect our behavior.
 When our child is happy, they’re likely silly, confident, and playing without worries.
 When our child is upset, frustrated, or angry, they’re likely going to cry and possibly have a tantrum or lash out with hitting or kicking.
 And when our child is sad, they’re likely going to cry and withdraw, and may also have a tantrum or lash out.
 Sometimes the only way to know the difference is to pay attention to what has led to the response.

 Self-Management